Spartan-Velanjeri/UR-MiR-mobile-manipulator/README.md

 # mobile_manipulator
-This is a ROS2 package for MiR 250 + UR5e with ros2_control, Gazebo and Ignition Gazebo simulation.
+This is a ROS2 package for MiR 250 + UR5e + Realsense D435i with ros2_control, Gazebo and Ignition Gazebo simulation.

 # Installation